ETCHING-team/ETCHING/README.md

 * C++11 with g++>=4.7.0

-* python2.7 with pickle, pandas, numpy, xgboost, and scikit-learn packages.
+* python3 with pickle, pandas, numpy, sklearn, skranger, and xgboost packages.

 * bwa mem (or Minimap2)

 * samtools

-(Python3 will be supported soon)

 You can install ETCHING even if you did not install the python packages, but ETCHING-Sorter is not working properly.

-##### We tested this version on CentOS 7.4.1708 with g++-4.8.5 and python 2.7.15.
+##### We tested this version on CentOS 7.4.1708 with g++ >4.7 and python-3.6.10.

 ----------------------------------------------------------------------------------
 ## Installation